CloudCannon/cloudcannon-suite/src/_packages/docs.md

 dev_path: packages/jekyll-docs
 ---

-Now that you have `cloudcannon-suite` and `gulp` installed, we have to configure our gulpfile.
+Now that you have `@cloudcannon/suite` and `gulp` installed, we have to configure our gulpfile.
 For a basic setup you can add:

 ```
 const gulp = require("gulp");
-const suite = require("cloudcannon-suite");
+const suite = require("@cloudcannon/suite");

 suite.jekyllDocs(gulp);
 ```

-### Usage
+## Usage

-Running `gulp docs` runs jekyll build on the `docs` directory and outputs the site to `dist/docs`.
-Once completed the a local webserver will be started on port 5000.
+Running `gulp docs` runs `jekyll build` on the `docs` directory and outputs the site to `dist/docs`.
+Once completed, a local webserver will be started on port 5000.
 Any changes to the `docs` folder will trigger a rebuild of the contents.

 ```
 $ gulp jekyllDocs